michurin/instant-bot/README.md

 ```

 As you can see, our chat id is 153812628.
 Let use it.
-Try to send you first asyncronius message by colling this serfer via HTTP:
+Try to send your first asyncronius message by calling this server via HTTP:

 ```sh
 curl -X POST --data-binary 'It is async message!' http://localhost:8999/?chat_id=153812628